Library and Computer Centre

 Of course a friendly library is of special significance for young people, and it’s a matter of potential life-change for Mukuru’s children that for the first time ever, they can proudly present a library card, check out a book, and carry it home to read.
 The trust that goes along with this privilege gives the children a tremendous sense of dignity, and they are remarkably respectful of these treasured books.

-Harambee’s Learning Resource Centre, a beehive-busy annex to the Centre’s library, is designed to provide Mukuru’s residents with digital learning resources and internet connections for job search and on-line study.
+Harambee’s Computer Centre, a beehive-busy annex to the Centre’s library, is designed to provide Mukuru’s residents with digital learning resources and internet connections for job search and on-line study.